hzoo/shengji/CONTRIBUTING.md

  - Tests are located in `test/`.
  - Run `npm test` to catch failing tests.
 1. Run `npm run lint` locally to catch any JSHint and JSCS errors.
+1. Test the app with `npm run dev`

 Filing Bugs
 ----

 If you found an error, typo, or any other issues, please report it using [GitHub Issues](https://github.com/hzoo/shengji/issues).
 Try searching the issues to see if there is an existing report of your bug or feature request.

 Provide as much detail as possible and if possible the steps to reproduce the problem.
-This could include:
+You could also include:

 1. A failing test
 1. Your environment: browser, operating system, etc
-1. Screenshot/gif
+1. Screenshot/gif (you can ctrl+v a clipboard picture to the github textarea)
 1. console error output

 Codebase